 LLM International Business (Employment and Human Resource)

-In addition to the Legal Research Skills module and a Dissertation, which are the backbone of the programme, taught modules range from a combination of core, optional as well as specialist pathway modules.
+In addition to the Legal Research Skills module and the legal Dissertation module, which underpins the programme, taught modules range from a combination of compulsory and specialist pathway modules.

 • Introduction to International Business (20 credits)